course-details-portlet

 • simulate models and solve real-world problems by means of appropriate choice of AI methods

-• analyse models, AI methods, and simulation and test results
+• analyse models, methods, simulations, and physical tests and results

 Competence